 Spring: March through mid-June

 For a trip in April, anglers should focus on the Bighorn or Missouri Rivers.
 Their tailwater nature means consistent flows and clarity, making them less susceptible to our unsettled spring weather patterns.
-Experienced anglers on these rivers will enjoy hatches of midges, Blue Winged Olives, a few early season stoneflies, and possibly some early caddis.
-Yellow Dog has exclusive arrangements with several destination lodges with top-shelf amenities, as well as options to suit most budgets.
-As our staff in Bozeman, Montana can attest, when it’s time to fish after a long winter, they travel in-state to these two rivers.
+Experienced anglers on these rivers will enjoy hatches of midges, Blue Winged Olives, a few early-season stoneflies, and possibly some early caddis.
+Yellow Dog has exclusive arrangements with several destination lodges, top-shelf amenities, and options to suit most budgets.
+As our staff in Bozeman, Montana, can attest, they travel in-state to these two rivers when it’s time to fish after a long winter.

-From year to year, our destination lodges in the Bozeman, Ennis, and Twin Bridges areas can experience solid fishing in April.
-If you desire to experience these areas of Montana in a season possibly new to you, contact us and we can discuss options and create a potential itinerary.
+From year to year, our destination lodges in the Bozeman, Ennis, and Twin Bridges areas can experience solid fishing during spring.
+If you desire to experience these areas of Montana in a new season, contact us, and we can discuss options and create a potential itinerary.

 The Smith River’s first launches of the year occur in mid-May.
 A 60-mile floating and camping trip through a remote canyon, a Smith River float trip is a Yellow Dog favorite.
 Along with the Missouri and Bighorn Rivers, the Smith can be a good option when other rivers are in the height of runoff.

 The quality of fly fishing during this time of year is simply unmatched anywhere in the lower 48.
 On most days, we can get good numbers of wild trout on nymphs, dries, and streamers from dawn to dusk.
 Rising fish and prolific insect hatches attract anglers from around the world to the waters of Southwest Montana during the warm summer months.